google-research/deeplab2/g3doc/projects/max_deeplab.md

 would like to train those models by yourself, please find the corresponding config files under this [directory](../../configs/cityscapes/max_deeplab).

-All the reported results are obtained by a *single-scale* inference.
+All the reported results are obtained by a *single-scale* inference and *ImageNet-1K* pretrained checkpoint.

 Backbone | Output stride | Output resolution | PQ&dagger; | AP<sup>Mask</sup>&dagger; | mIoU | Checkpoint
 -------- | :-----------: | :---------------: | :---: | :---: | :---: | :---: